doesprintfwork/hackintoshisfun.ml/docs/network-installer-guide/network/README.md

 3. A Command Prompt window should pop up.
 Your USB should be listed.
 Enter the number in front of your USB. **For OpenCore,** add O after the number of your USB.
 Then press enter
 4. It will format your USB.
 After that, shift + right click and copy the path of the downloaded macOS package `gibMacOS/macOS Downloads/publicrelease/xxx-xxxxx - xx.xx.x macOS xxxx/XXXX.pkg` to the cmd window and press enter
 5. It will start to extract the resources and restore them to your USB drive.
 This will take some time depending your USB speed.
 Be patient \(again\)!
 The script will automatically install Clover or OpenCore \(boot-loader\) to your USB after restoring the files
-6. Go to [Configuring Clover in Windows](../../clover-installation/config/) or [Configuring OpenCore in Windows](../../opencore-installation/config/) after finishing this part
+6. Go to [Configure Clover in Windows](../../clover-installation/config/) or [Configure OpenCore in Windows](../../opencore-installation/config/) after finishing this part

 ![](../../_images/ezgif-4-8fa1279bb84c.gif)